tianderturpijn/Azure-Security-Center/Labs/01 - Automation/Readme.md

 New-AzureRmDeployment -TemplateFile 'https://raw.githubusercontent.com/tianderturpijn/Azure-Security-Center/master/Labs/01%20-%20Automation/Files/configureAscEmailNotifications.json'
 ```

-7. After a successful completion, switch to the Azure portal and refresh the ASC blade and verify that the email settings have been updated
+7. After a successful completion, switch to the Azure portal and refresh the ASC blade and verify that the email settings have been updated according to the values in the template.
+8. Optional exercise: you can copy the template and use your own values

 #### 4 - Deploy a more complex ASC configuration ARM template
 Now that you have explored how to deploy an ARM template to configure an ASC setting, you are going to explore how to deploy a more complex ARM template. <br>